-BASIC EARNINGS PER SHARE
+BASIC EARNINGS PER SHARE\

-5-Year CAGR Earnings Growth - 9.0%
+5-Year CAGR Earnings Growth: 6.4%

-For 2023, adjusted net income, which excludes transactionrelated expenses in connection with the acquisition of FCG, was \$97.8 million compared to \$89.8 million in 2022, representing approximately 9% growth.
-Adjusted EPS for 2023 was \$5.33 compared to \$5.07 per share reported in the prior-year, representing growth of more than 5%.
-This was driven by contributions from regulatory initiatives, organic growth in our natural gas distribution businesses, continued pipeline expansion projects, increased propane margins and fees and contributions from FCG.
-These improvements were partially offset by warmer weather in several service territories, increased interest expense, and the impacts of the FCG acquisition financing.
-Our EPS for 2019 through 2023 are as follows:
+For 2024, adjusted net income\, which excludes transaction and transition related expenses in connection with the acquisition of FCG, was \$121.5 million compared to \$97.8 million in 2023, representing approximately 24% growth.
+Adjusted Basic EPS\ for 2024 was \$5.41 compared to \$5.33 per share reported in the prior-year.
+Our performance in 2024 was driven by contributions from regulatory initiatives and infrastructure programs, organic growth in our natural gas distribution businesses, continued pipeline expansion projects, increased unregulated margins and contributions from FCG.
+These results are aligned with current guidance despite being partially offset by warmer weather in several service territories, increased interest expense, and the impacts of the FCG acquisition financing.
+Our EPS for 2020 through 2024 was as follows: